wefuzz/multiversity/docs/index.md

 <img src="/img/multiversityx1.png" width="650px"/>

 ## Multiversity
-Multiversity is a vast open university housing multiple departments.
+Multiversity is a vast open repository of knowledge.
 Our aim is to create a comprehensive resource hub for Hackers and Developers involved in various Blockchains, fostering learning, development, and contribution.

 ## Introduction